-Despite the phone telling us it's running EMUI 5.0, as it has been since day one, there has been a recent patch to address some smaller issues in operation.
-The first of which was notification which used to show as an accumulative number to the top-left corner of the screen, but which now show aas individual app alert icons (finally).
+Despite the phone telling us it's running EMUI 5.0, as it has been since day one, there have been a various patches to address some smaller issues in operation.
+The first of which was notification which used to show as an accumulative number to the top-left corner of the screen, but which now show as individual app alert icons.

-Some other parts are still a little scruffy, however: for example, the battery percentage and 24-hour clock indicators are in different fonts in the default theme.
+Some other parts are still a little scruffy too: the battery percentage and 24-hour clock indicators are in different fonts in the default theme.
 C'mon, details matter.

 With such a big screen, Huawei has also implemented a system to avoid accidental touches doing things you don't want, such as firing the shutter in camera, for example.
 We've still managed to shoot pics by accident though.
 And the more we've used the phone, the more we've found this mode just doesn't work.
 Indeed, it can get in the way: we've seen it most come into play when one-handed holding the device and trying to type - the letter "p" tends to stick, not completing an ongoing word when using SwiftKey, as one example.

 Then there's so-called Knock Knock, which is Huawei's knuckle-based control mechanism to make, say, screen grabs and audio recordings, or write on-screen letters with your knuckle to quick-launch an app.
 At first sight, back in the (then-called Ascend) P7 era, this tech was terrible and struggled to recognise the knocks.
 It's come a long way though - and now, if you remember to use it, it's quite practical.
 You can switch it on or off if it's too much to manage too.